'I had to destroy clothing': Mum proves mould in state house

 "Such a step was clearly out of frustration and reflects her clear belief that mould was having an adverse impact on her family's health."

-Once the mould was confirmed, Kāinga Ora offered the woman and her family alternative housing but she preferred to stay in situ.
+Once the mould was confirmed, Kāinga Ora offered the woman and her family alternative housing but due to personal reasons she preferred to stay in situ.

 Two possible options were declined and the use of a motel was deemed unacceptable, the decision said.